Asheville Dog Bite Lawyer

 Excellent in every way.
 Lakota is easily the best lawyer I have ever worked with.
 Effective, efficient, honest, compassionate, friendly and fair.”
 Stephen B.

+Victim of Dog Attack?
+Contact Asheville dog bite lawyer Lakota Denton.
 A dog bite injury can be terrifying, and the physical and mental effects are often devastating.
 A serious dog bite can cause infection, disfigurement, and even death.
 In addition to the physical harm, many dog bite victims suffer psychological and emotional scars that can last years.
 Your family may be dealing with intensive medical care, high medical bills, and a police investigation into your injury.
-Asheville dog bite lawyer Lakota R. Denton can help you navigate this challenging and stressful situation by seeking to ensure that you are properly compensated.
+Asheville NC dog attack lawyer Lakota R. Denton can help you navigate this challenging and stressful situation by seeking to ensure that you are properly compensated.

 Over four million Americans suffer serious dog attack injuries each year.
 In and around Asheville, NC, dog bites are a common occurrence.
 This is due to the high percentage of dog ownership in Western North Carolina and our dog-friendly local culture.
 If you’ve been bitten by a dog in Buncombe County, you may be able to recover compensation for a number of losses, including: